 Takeover rumors are swirling around Sohu.com, and upside call buyers are stepping in.

 With China emerging as a dominant force in global markets, how should you position as Beijing signals it will allow the yuan to get stronger?

 Beijing says they're not concerned about Europe's debt.
 But how long can that possibly last?

 Here's our Fast Money Final Trade.
 Our gang gives you tomorrow's best trades, right now!

 Following are the day’s biggest winners and losers.
-Find out why shares of Sina Corp.
-(SINA) and Superior Energy Services (SPN) popped while Rite-Aid (RAD) and YRC Worldwide (YRCW) dropped.
+Find out why shares of Sina and Greenhill popped while Wendy’s Arby's and Patriot Coal dropped.